Most people serve red wine at room temperature and white wine straight from the fridge.

 The Goldilocks effect: optimal wine serving temperatures

-Each wine variety has its own optimal temperature.
+Different styles of wine have different requirements.
 Here’s a list of some of our favourites (ranging from hottest to coolest):

 |Wine variety||Serving temperature|